Kuwait's new emir meets senior U.S. and Iranian officials

 United Arab Emirates’ Vice President Sheikh Mohammed bin Rashid al-Maktoum, who is also Dubai’s ruler, was also in Kuwait.

-Reporting by Ahmed Hagagy and Lisa Barrington; Writing by Ghaida Ghantous; Editing by Frances Kerry and David Goodman
+Reporting by Ahmed Hagagy, Lisa Barrington and Dubai bureau; Writing by Ghaida Ghantous; Editing by Frances Kerry/David Goodman/Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.